MicrosoftDocs/dataexplorer-docs/data-explorer/fluent-bit.md

 ## Configure Fluent Bit to send logs to your table

-To configure Fluent Bit to send logs to your table:
+To configure Fluent Bit to send logs to your Azure Data Explorer table:

 1. Create a Fluent Bit [configuration file](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/classic-mode/configuration-file) with the following content: